afrodesia/registration-larv/readme.md

 ## Registration.it - Laravel App

-An simp app designed to deal with user registration and session handling for multiple users accounts.
+An simple app designed to deal with user registration and session handling for multiple users accounts and profiles.

+Looking forward to expand the user account system to deal with basic CRUD actions